-Alcohol, or ethanol, can have profound impacts on multiple organ systems in your body, and it is a complicated substance.
+Alcohol, or ethanol, can have profound impacts on multiple organ systems in your body, including genetic disorders like alcohol intolerance, and it is a complicated substance.
 Your gastrointestinal (GI) tract is typically the first line of defense that your body employs to protect against foreign toxins, including alcohol and other substances.
 When discussing your GI tract, a medical professional is referring to the entire length of your GI tract, including the mouth, esophagus, stomach, small intestine, large intestine, and colon.
 However, gastritis is a condition specific to your stomach.

 Here’s an easy way to remember what gastritis is: Any medical terminology that ends in “-itis” is referring to inflammation of that specific tissue.
 Gastritis is when the inner lining of the stomach becomes inflamed (swells) and tender.
 Alcohol commonly causes this issue by irritating the lining of the stomach and damaging the cells it comes into contact with.